Bargaining Unit: Office and Clerical Employee Unit

-Under general supervision of the Supervisor of Resources, plans, organizes, directs, analyzes, coordinates, and monitors District activities related to environmental and regulatory issues affecting water supply projects that protect and enhance the District’s water supply and land resources, acquisition of water supplies from various sources and scheduling delivery to the District; groundwater management and the Safe Drinking Water Act and Clean Water Act.
+Under general supervision of the Supervisor of Resources, plans, organizes, directs, analyzes, coordinates, and monitors District activities related to environmental and regulatory issues affecting water supply projects that protect and enhance the District’s water supply and land resources, acquisition of water supplies from various sources and scheduling delivery to the District; Sustainable Groundwater Management Act and the Irrigated Lands Regulatory Program.

 EXAMPLES OF WORK PERFORMED:

 The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.